 Playtime, mealtime, downtime: Your shelter's staff interacts with your cat, gets to know his temperament, daily habits and, most importantly, checks on his health and well-being.
 The shelter knows that when it comes time to call "Here kitty, kitty," you don't want fleas, ticks, heartworms, intestinal worms and ear mites to come, too.
 Checkups, vaccinations and preventives prepare him for your home.

 Behind the scenes

 When your cat first arrives at the shelter, it's an overwhelming experience for everyone.
 By following strict rules and guidelines, the staff moves into action.
-Shelter professionals understand the need to immediately identify, treat or help prevent fleas, ticks, heartworms, intestinal worms and ear mites.
+Shelter professionals understand the need to immediately identify, treat or help prevent fleas, ticks, heartworms, and ear mites.
 After all, many shelter animals bring some unwanted guests along at check-in, and it doesn't take much for a few tiny nuisances to spread into a large shelter-wide problem.

 You may adopt your cat on her very first day in the shelter, or it may take some time to find each other.
 Regardless of how long her shelter stay is, your cat has already begun to receive the care, treatment and prevention she needs to be healthy.
-The staff ensures she has effective treatment or prevention products to help reduce the risk of fleas, ticks, heartworms, intestinal worms and ear mites.
+The staff ensures she has effective treatment or prevention products to help reduce the risk of fleas, ticks, heartworms, and ear mites.